Transport in Johannesburg: Payment system

-Fleet condition, Metrobus
+Fleet condition

 The fleet is in a generally good condition with new buses that have been purchased and are steadily phasing out the old ones.
 A new eco-friendly fleet has recently been purchased, with some of the features including tinted windows that are said to save fuel on air conditioning and eco-friendly fuel, along with comfortable plush seats.
 A fleet which was purchased even more recently is co-branded with the Rea Vaya showing the city's efforts to integrate public transport.

-Bus Rapid Transit/Rea Vaya
+Bus Rapid Transit

 Johannesburg is known in South Africa and Africa for having bumper-to-bumper traffic.
 Taking this into consideration, the city designed an affordable way to build an efficient system in 2010 to get people that are far away to the city center.
 This was done to avoid the notorious taxi industry, and the best option was a BRTS, the first in Africa, named the Rea Vaya which means "we are going".
 The project aims to make the entire city accessible to at least 80% of residents.
 At the time of writing the system is safe, cheap, and effective.
 The trunk and complementary routes run on their own lanes avoiding the infamous Joburg traffic jams and the feeder routes run on roads like normal buses.

-Fee/payment system, Rea Vaya
+Fee/payment system

 The system works on a smartcard system with the passenger "taping in" (touching the smartcard onto the reader at the station or bus, depending on the route, Feeder routes have no stations.
 Instead they have buses and trunk and complementary routes have large stations) and taping out at the destination station/bus stop.
 The fee is determined according to distance traveled, approximately R5/$0.4 per kilometer.
 This is a cheap and affordable option competing with the minibus taxi industry.